rgeissen/trusted-data-agent/README.md

 ### Advanced Context Management

-The Trusted Data Agent provides several advanced features for managing the context that is sent to the Large Language Model (LLM).
+The Uderia Platform provides several advanced features for managing the context that is sent to the Large Language Model (LLM).
 Understanding and using these features can help you refine the agent's behavior, save costs by reducing token count, and get more accurate results.

 ### Understanding Context Elements